stegos/stegos-docs-hugo/content/_index.md

 +++

-# Welcome to Stegos Documentation portal!
+# Welcome to the Stegos documentation portal!

 We live in an era of unprecedented state surveillance and crackdowns on freedom.